BriefRobotics/sketchbot/docs/roomba.md

 You might think that simply scanning back and forth (the way you mow your lawn) would be best, but that turns out to be difficult in practice.
 The Roomba really can't rotate or translate itself very precisely and has no encoders or other sensors to give it feedback.
 With furnature and such it gets quite complicated.

-Let's go ahead at add this as well.
+Let's go ahead at add spiraling.

 ![Roomba spiral def](media/roomba_spiral_def.png)
 ![Roomba spiral sketch](media/roomba_spiral_sketch.png)